About The Project

 What about reliability of your network?

 For most homelab users, our network will likely do okay for getting their services/VMs publicly accessible.
 We deliver IPv6 connectivity just for that purpose.
-Bandwidth might be a little limited, but hey, at the end of the day..folks get online even if they are behind a 5G, LTE or otherwise limited configuration internet connection.
+Bandwidth might be a little limited, but hey, at the end of the day..folks get online even if they are behind a 5G, LTE or otherwise limited configurable internet connection.

-ā€¦And the purpose of all this is?
+…And the purpose of all this is?

 For those involved in our project to learn, grow and have fun.
-I guess you could say it is one of those ā€œbecause we couldā€ kind of things.
-Hopefully the project survives for a little while longer this time
+I guess you could say it is one of those “because we could” kind of things.

-Will yā€™all be here tomorrow?
+Will y’all be here tomorrow?